empyrealus/safety_rating/README.md

 Provide a Driver Safety Rating (DSR) for companies and drivers -- simila to a credit score

-Faciliate insurance solutions for all incomes and situations to prevent drivers from going uninsured or underinsured due to a malformed insurance algorithms
+Faciliate insurance solutions for all incomes and situations to prevent drivers from going uninsured or underinsured due to a malformed insurance algorithms producing inconsiderate prices.

 |**Proposed Features**|Feature Description|